-Whether it be the family dog, or the child herself was the culprit, chewed body parts is extremely common in ponies.
+Whether it was the family dog, or the child herself who was the culprit, chewed body parts is extremely common in ponies.
 This used to be a life ender for the pony, but now thanks to Sculpey, Apoxy Sculpt, and similar products, just about any of these defects can be corrected.
 How well this turns out depends on how good you are at sculpting and mixing paint colors.
 Practice makes perfect, and hey, what you do can't look worse than those missing ears, right?
 Chew marks and dents in the body can be filled in with Apoxy Sculpt, sanded smooth, then painted over to match.
 Lumps and bumps on a pony's body can be sanded with fine sand paper until smooth.

 Luckily, the general cleaning of ponies is quite simple.
 Dawn Dish Detergent will remove dust and a lot of surface dirt.
 Sometimes it also seems to brighten the pony's color.
 Mr. Clean Magic Erasers will remove more stubborn surface dirt and an OxiClean bath will get rid of more deeply embedded dirt and often brightens the pony's color.
 Use pipe cleaners or bottle brushes to scrub the insides of the pony.
 Every collector has his or her own favorite method and tools for general cleaning.
 You'll quickly develop your own as well!
 Yum-Yum at the MLP Arena has a cute cleaning video available here: My Little Pony - basic wash and style tutorial.